Animal Welfare Orientation Process

-All faculty, students and research or technical staff who will be directly involved in research with vertebrate animals at NYU, Washington Square Campus, must satisfactorily complete the Animal Welfare Orientation process and have their role identified on a University Animal Welfare Committee (UAWC) approved protocol PRIOR to obtaining access to the research facility.
+All faculty, students and research or technical staff who will be directly involved in research with vertebrate animals at NYU, Washington Square Campus, must complete the Animal Welfare Orientation Process and have their role identified on a University Animal Welfare Committee (UAWC) approved protocol PRIOR to obtaining access to the research facility.
 Work with animals is prohibited until verification of completion of the orientation process is received.
 Non-faculty members must be sponsored for orientation by a faculty researcher, preferably the principal investigator.

 The New Scientist Orientation process was created to give new personnel an introduction to the laws and regulations that govern all aspects of animal care and use programs.
 You may be entering the field of animal research for the first time as an undergraduate student; you may be a post-doctoral researcher with extensive experience at other research institutions; or you may be somewhere in between.
 Whatever your experience, participation in the New Scientist Orientation process is a prerequisite to gaining the authorization needed to access the animal use areas at this institution.